MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-deadpool-amigurumi-pattern.markdown

 I have loved Deadpool ever since I watched the first movie.
 It made sense that my first pattern of an *almost standing on its own if there is no wind* amigurumi was dedicated to my favorite super hero.

 It is about 21 cm high.
-It is almost entirely made of Red Heart acrylic yarn, except for the eyes that are scrap fabric that I cut and sewed on the head.
+It is almost entirely made of acrylic yarn, except for the eyes that are scrap fabric that I cut and sewed on the head.

 # Cute Deadpool amigurumi crochet pattern